 For instance, I recently bought red lipstick, a color I never ever thought I’d wear.
 But to me this simple shade of lipstick signifies another level of confidence; I’m OK with being seen.

 6. Give your loved ones a big, full-bodied hug.
 How often do we express our love physically to others?
 Wrapping your arms around your family and friends is a sweet way of showing them some love.
+Plus, a 20-second hug releases the bonding hormone oxytocin.

 7. Tell your loved ones you love them.
 Another thing we rarely do, but one that’s tremendously important.